fluentform/fluentform/readme.txt

 1. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==
-= Do I need coding skill to use WP Fluent Forms? =
+= Do I need coding skill to use Fluent Forms? =

 No, You don't need any pre-requisite programming knowledge to build beautiful forms.
 With Powerful drag and drop features you can build any simple or complex form.

-= Will WP Fluent Forms slow down my website? =
+= Will Fluent Forms slow down my website? =

 Absolutely not.
-We build WP Fluent Forms very carefully and maintained WP standards as well as we only load styles / scripts in the pages where you will use the WP Fluent Form.
-WP Fluent Forms is faster than any form builder plugin.
-WP Fluent Forms only load less than 30KB css and js combined.
+We build Fluent Forms very carefully and maintained WP standards as well as we only load styles / scripts in the pages where you will use the Fluent Forms.
+Fluent Forms is faster than any form builder plugin.
+Fluent Forms only load less than 30KB css and js combined.

 = Can I use conditional logics when building a form? =